 Electronics Reliability Engineer III

 New ideas are all around us, but only a few will change the world.
 That’s our focus at JPL.
 We ask the biggest questions, then search the universe for answers—literally.
-We build upon ideas that have guided generations, then share our discoveries to inspire generations to come.
+We build upon ideas that have guided generations, then share our discoveries to encourage generations to come.
 Your mission—your opportunity—is to seek out the answers that bring us one step closer.
-If you’re driven to discover, create, and inspire something that lasts a lifetime and beyond, you’re ready for JPL.
+If you’re driven to discover, build, impact and inspire something that lasts a lifetime and beyond, you’re ready for JPL.
+Are you a Reliability Engineer with deep knowledge and desire to work on unprecedented space circuitry ready to conduct risk reduction analysis and develop innovative evaluation studies for out of this world flight projects?
+Come join an organization with a distinguished space exploration legacy for scientific and national security!
 Located in Pasadena, California, JPL has a campus-like environment situated on 177 acres in the foothills of the San Gabriel Mountains and offers a work environment unlike any other: we inspire passion, foster innovation, build collaboration, and reward excellence.

-We have an exciting opportunity for an Electronics Engineer to join the Project Reliability Engineering Group (5131).
-As a lead Project Reliability Engineer, you will lead the reliability effort of highly complex and critical systems, electronic subsystems, and electro-mechanical devices, and inform senior project and line management of reliability risks.
+We have an exciting opportunity for an Electronics Reliability Engineer to join the Project Reliability Engineering Group (5131).
+As a Reliability Engineer, you will play a key role in the reliability effort of highly complex and critical flight systems, electronic subsystems, and electro-mechanical devices, and inform senior project and line management of reliability risks.
 Your work will focus on improving JPL designs, verifying the designs will meet mission requirements, and identifying risks to mission success.
 You will be responsible for the following:

 - Verifying the reliability of systems, subsystems, and assemblies down to the circuit and component level, as well as electro-mechanical devices.

 - The performance and documentation of design verification analyses and the independent review of these analyses.